 Harbor Compliance also offers compliance alerts to keep you from missing key filing deadlines.

-They might not offer all the products of some of the premium services, but, in general, it is a very comprehensive package, especially for such a good rate.
+They might not offer all the products of some of the premium services or the small business advice available with Northwest Registered Agent, but, in general, it is a very comprehensive package.

 This is one of the areas in which you’ll probably feel like you hired a discount registered agent service rather than sprung the extra $26 for Northwest.